bmpenuelas/hdlcomposer/README.md

 <br><br>

-:v: With ghdl_tools all you need to do is:
+:v: With ghdl_tools all you need to do to run a simulation is:
 ```
 ghdl_tools MyModule_tb
 ```